oszuidwest/zwfm-metadata/README.md

 ## Formatters

-Apply text transformations to metadata before sending it to outputs.
+Transform metadata fields (artist, title) before sending to outputs.
+Formatters operate on individual fields within StructuredText, preserving field boundaries for accurate position tracking.

 **Formatters vs Templates**:
-- **Formatters** apply to ALL output types and transform the text before any output processing
+- **Formatters** apply to ALL output types and transform fields before output processing
 - **Templates** (e.g., `{{.title | upper}}`) are only available in URL, HTTP, and WebSocket outputs
 - Use formatters when you want the same transformation for all outputs, use templates for output-specific formatting